THIS DATE IN HISTORY: March 23

 1918: Alf Skinner of the Toronto Arenas scores three goals for the first hat trick by an NHL player in the Stanley Cup Final.
 The Vancouver Millionaires defeat Toronto 6-4 in Game 2 of the first Final involving an NHL team.

-1939: Rookie Mel Hill scores his second straight overtime goal (this one at 8:24) to give the Boston Bruins a 3-2 win against the New York Rangers in Game 2 of their Semifinal series at Boston Garden.
-Hill scores a third overtime goal in Game 7 to win the series, earning the nickname "Sudden Death."
+1939: Mel Hill scores his second straight overtime goal (this one at 8:24) to give the Boston Bruins a 3-2 win against the New York Rangers in Game 2 of their Semifinal series at Boston Garden.
+The rookie forward scores a third overtime goal in Game 7 to win the series, earning the nickname "Sudden Death."

 Video: Memories: Richard ties playoff record with five goals